vortigont/rfr/README.md

     -b, --base	<path>		Base directory to look for data files -D, --debug			debug output.
 WARNING!
-This will produle a lot of output including bencoded data dump, it's stongly advised to redirect STDOUT to a file, so it will not trash you terminal -d, --destination <path>	destination dir|file to save resumed torrent file -h, --help	  		brief help message
+This will produle a lot of output including bencoded data dump, it's stongly advised to redirect STDOUT to a file, so it will not trash you terminal Specify twice to produce even more debug output, including bitfield vector for each file.
+    -d, --destination <path>	destination dir|file to save resumed torrent file -h, --help	  		brief help message
     --man        		full documentation